With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Polk County, OR.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Polk County, Oregon can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Northwest Human Services West Salem Clinic Mental Health is a mental health treatment center in Polk County, OR, located at 1245 Edgewater Street Nw, 97304 zip code area.
 Northwest Human Services West Salem Clinic Mental Health provides outpatient treatment.
-Northwest Human Services West Salem Clinic Mental Health offers behavior modification, dialectical behavior therapy and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
-Northwest Human Services West Salem Clinic Mental Health also supports LGBT, people with trauma and people with PTSD.
+Northwest Human Services West Salem Clinic Mental Health offers trauma therapy, group therapy and individual psychotherapy to adults, young adults and children / adolescents.
+Northwest Human Services West Salem Clinic Mental Health also supports people with trauma, people with serious mental illness and LGBT.
 Additional services at Northwest Human Services West Salem Clinic Mental Health consist of suicide prevention services and case management.

 Yes, Oregon offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.